nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 No items match the search keywords.
     * 2a1.
 System displays a message indicating no items were found.
     * Use case ends.

+**Use case: UC08 - Create a vendor**

+**MSS**

+1. User enters command to create a new vendor, with the vendor's name, description, phone number, and optionally tags.
+2. System verifies the input format.
+3. System creates the vendor.
+4. System displays a success message.

+    Use case ends.

+**Extensions**

+* 1a.
+The command format entered by the user is invalid.
+    * 1a1.
+System shows an error message and displays the correct command format.
+    * Use case ends.

+* 2a.
+The vendor name is invalid.
+    * 2a1.
+System shows an error message indicating the name format is incorrect.
+    * Use case ends.

+* 2b.
+The phone number format is invalid.
+    * 2b1.
+System shows an error message indicating the phone number format is incorrect.
+    * Use case ends.

+* 2c.
+The vendor already exists in the system.
+    * 2c1.
+System shows an error message indicating a duplicate vendor.
+    * Use case ends.

 ### Non-Functional Requirements